A Guide to Psychology and its Practice

 In fact, paying me a compliment is an underhanded way of throwing an insult to your current psychotherapist.

 What, then should you do?
 Well, you need to learn humility.
-You need to shatter the illusions of common love and discover real love: the ability to seek the good of another without regard for personal satisfaction or gain.
-Moreover, this real love does not depend on being smart; it’s simply a humble, honest human interaction.
+It will be important to shatter the illusions of common love and discover real love because real love is the ability to seek the good of another without regard for your personal satisfaction or gain.
+Moreover, this real love does not depend on being smart; it’s simply a humble, honest human interaction with others when you set aside all the illusions of common love.

 Back to the list of questions